-- A restaurant checking its stoves and refrigerators periodically to ensure they are operating properly.
+- A restaurant checks its stoves and refrigerators periodically to ensure they are operating properly

-- A manufacturer cleaning large equipment parts on a regular schedule.
+- A manufacturer cleans large equipment parts on a regular schedule

-- A manufacturer lubricating equipment after a certain amount of usage.
+- A manufacturer lubricates equipment after a certain amount of usage

-- An accounting firm checking its electrical system every three months to ensure it still functions optimally and complies with code standards.
+- An accounting firm checks its electrical system every three months to ensure it still functions optimally and complies with code standards

 When to Use Preventive Maintenance